Himanshu0273/User-Registration-System/README.md

-This project validates a user's password based on specific rules.
+This function validates a user's password based on specific rules.

 The password must contain exactly one special character.
 The accepted special characters are: !, @, #, $, %, ^, &, and *.
 The password should not have zero or more than one special character from this set.